tinstructor/RIOT/examples/interference/README.md

 |...                        |...                        |...    |

 ### Interference PRR
-A newer feature of the analyzer script is that it has an option (`-l`) to specify an additional logfile containing all packets received by a node listening to the interfering transmissions.
-Since this feature is quite new, it's not foolproof, i.e., it could crash or output useless data if you specified an interference logfile wherein the amount of *next experiment* notifications is not equal to the amount of PHY reconfiguration indications contained in the receiving node's logfile.
-However, if you're forcing the analyzer script as previously explained, this should always be the case.
+A newer feature of the analyzer script is that it has an option (`-l`) to specify an additional logfile containing all packets received by a node listening to interfering transmissions.
+Since this feature is quite new, it could output useless data if you specify an interference logfile wherein the amount of *next experiment* indications isn't equal to the amount of PHY reconfig indications in the receiving node's logfile.
+However, if you're forcing the analyzer script as previously explained, this is a non-issue.

 >**Note:** once again, by *receiving node* we mean the node intended to receive the DATA transmission, not the node that's supposed to receive the interfering transmission.

-If you connect the transmitter/interferer PHY reconfig pin of the timing controller to PA7 of an openmote-b node that's receiving and logging interfering transmissions, similarly to the node receiving data transmissions, it will write "NEXT_EXP" (i.e., a *next experiment* indication) to the terminal each time the transmitter/receiver PHY changes.
-This feature was added to have backward compatibility with the original analyzer script functionality.
+If you connect the transmitter/interferer PHY reconfig pin of the timing controller to PA7 of an openmote-b node that's receiving/logging interfering transmissions, similarly to the node receiving data transmissions, it will write "NEXT_EXP" (i.e., a *next experiment* indication) to the terminal (and therefore to its logfile) each time the transmitter/receiver PHY changes.
+This feature ensures backward compatibility with the original analyzer functionality.

->**Note:** Otherwise, the analyzer script wouldn't know which logged interfering transmissions occured during which transmitter/receiver PHY configuration because the interferer PHY only changes (thus causing a PHY reconfiguration indication to be logged) when the transmitter/receiver has cycled through all possible PHY configurations.
+>**Note:** Otherwise, the analyzer script wouldn't know which logged interfering transmissions occured during which transmitter/receiver PHY configuration, because the interferer PHY only changes (thus causing a PHY reconfiguration indication to be logged) when the transmitter/receiver has cycled through all possible PHY configurations.

-Anyway, when using the `-l` option an additional column is written to the specified csv file.
+Anyway, when using the `-l` option, an additional column is written to the specified csv file.
 As you might expect, this column contains the PRR of the interfering transmissions.

 |TX / RX PHY configuration  |IF PHY configuration       |TRX PRR|IF PRR|
 |---------------------------|---------------------------|-------|------|